project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 To run Sunbird services, you need to set different environment variables listed as follows:

-The following table mentions environment variables with their description.
-You need to add/edit the environment variables in appropriate locations.

 | variable                              | description                                                                                                 |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------------|